Introduction to Fact Table and Dimension Table

 - Records: Dimension table has less number of records and more number of attributes.

-Head to Head Comparison Between Fact Table vs Dimension Table (Infographics)
+Head to Head Comparison Between Fact Table and Dimension Table (Infographics)

-Key Differences Between Fact Table vs Dimension Table
+Key Differences Between Fact Table and Dimension Table

 Let us discuss some of the major differences between Fact Table vs Dimension Table.